Safeguarding Adult Reviews (SARs) - The SAR process

 The information in the tabs below explains the process of completing a safeguarding adult review (SAR) from submitting a referral through to the methods which might be used to complete the review.

-Any agency can make a referral for a SAR if they identify a case where they believe that the criteria for a SAR are met.
+Any agency can make a referral for a SAR if they identify a case where they believe that the criteria for a SAR are met (see section 2 of the SAR policy).
 Examples of how a case might be identified are:

-During a Safeguarding investigation an Inquiry officer or chair identifies a case an agency may identify a case that hasn’t had a safeguarding investigation e.g. police may identify that a case they have been investigating meets the criteria for a SAR.
+- An agency may identify a case that hasn’t had a safeguarding enquiry e.g. police may identify that a case they have been investigating meets the criteria for a SAR

-Requests for a SAR must be made in writing using the referral form, which should be completed as fully as possible and returned to Salford Safeguarding Adults Board on the SAR email address - SAR.firstname.lastname@example.org
+Requests for a SAR must be made in writing using the SAR referral form which should be completed as fully as possible and returned to Salford Safeguarding Adults Board via the SAR email address email@example.com.

 Escalation through internal management structure